 In addition to this set of tracks, an earlier incident had occurred around Lake Dunn near Beriere in 1980 (British Columbia), in which a hairy “monster” described as close to 9 feet tall was seen in the woods.
 Tim Meissner took a shot at it.
 It made a squealing type of yelp and fled.
 A few days later agricultural teacher Jack Wood went exploring to see where this happened.
 He came upon a track of footprints in the mud.
 They were huge and showed the imprint of only 4 toes.

-None of these footprint casts or reports ever gained any high profile in the dossier of Bigfoot because the pursuit of Bigfoot was one of a cone-headed Yeti Patterson2printgiant from the Patterson Film.
+None of these footprint casts or reports ever gained any high profile in the dossier of Bigfoot because the pursuit of Bigfoot was one of a cone-headed Yeti giant from the Patterson Film.
 This “Patterson Bigfoot,” like all other footprint casts up to the time of that film (1967) and thereafter, sported some odd foot that was like a comical human foot with 5 toes.

 A tracing of the left foot of Patterson’s “Bigfoot.”